-Michael Molano is the Intellectual Property practice leader and hiring partner for the Northern California offices.
-He has represented some of the leading technology companies in the US, including Marvell Semiconductor, Inc. and Philips Electronics North America.
+Michael Molano is the intellectual property practice leader and hiring partner for the Northern California offices.
 His practice largely focuses on patent litigation in district courts and before the ITC, but he has experience in all areas of litigation, including commercial disputes involving technology.
-Mike has served as first-chair trial counsel in both jury and bench trials, as well as in arbitration proceedings (JAMS, AAA and ICC).
+Mike has served as first-chair trial counsel in both jury and bench trials, as well as in arbitration proceedings (JAMS, AAA, UNCITRAL and ICC).

 - Lead arbitration counsel against a claim for breach of light emitting diode patent license.
 Claimant sought declaratory relief that patent license was violated.
 After week-long arbitration with witnesses appearing virtually from three continents, arbitration panel entered final award in client’s favor.
 (ICC Arbitration 2020)